ADMISSIONS TO GRAMMAR SCHOOLS AT 11+

 Check the website for details.

-- The test will be on Saturday 18th September 2021.
+- The test will be on the 17th September 2022.
 Please check the Redbridge website for further information.

 - The 180 places at Woodford County High School will be offered to the 180 girls with the highest scores who both have not put a different school at a higher preference to Woodford for which they are eligible and live in the Common Catchment Area.